-Automatic speech recognition (ASR), is one of the technologies focused on voice that has the greatest impact; it’s transforming the way students learn, employees work and society functions.
-ASR technology is also creating opportunities to assist specific communities of individuals, such as those navigating life or their studies with disabilities.
+Automatic speech recognition technology (ASR) is having a great impact on the world.
+This technology is already transforming the way students learn, employees work and society functions.
+ASR is also creating opportunities to assist specific communities of individuals, such as those navigating life or their studies with disabilities.

 What is ASR?

 Advanced versions of ASR transcription technologies now incorporate what is known as Natural Language Processing (NLP).
 These capture real conversations between people and use machine intelligence to process them.
-The accuracy provided by ASR is dependent on many factors, including speaker volume, background noise, the recording equipment used and more.
+Still, the results will vary when it comes to ASR transcription.
+Many factors influence the accuracy provided by ASR, including speaker volume, background noise, the quality of the involved recording equipment and more.

 How does ASR transcription work?

-- An individual or a group speaks and an ASR software detects this speech.
+- An individual or a group speaks, and the ASR software detects this speech.

 - The device then creates a wave file of the words it hears.